cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 2. Trade Agreements opened with her are broken and may never be re-opened.
 3. If she was the Speaker, the next player in the Rotation Cycler order becomes the Speaker.
 4. If she had a Strategy Card, she immediately returns it, even if it was not played yet.
+5. If she was the elected player of an active Law, discard that Law.
-5. She is ignored by all effects
+6. She is ignored by all effects
-6. The game now has one fewer players, so some rules adjustments based on the number of players may come into play.
+7. The game now has one fewer players, so some rules adjustments based on the number of players may come into play.
 See the [section dedicated to these rules](#RuleAdjustmentsBasedOnTheNumberOfPlayers).

 <!-- ***Note:*** *Even though eliminated players are no longer playing, objectives can still be scored against them, for example objectives requiring to control the planets in the Home System of an opponent.* -->